libp2p/js-libp2p/doc/GETTING_STARTED.md

 })
 ```

-Protocols design is similar to an http api, where each protocol has an handler, receives a message and returns a response.
+Protocol design is similar to an http api, where each protocol has a registered handler that receives and responds to requests.
 If you want to create your own protocol, start by having a look at the [Protocol and Stream Muxing Example](../examples/protocol-and-stream-muxing).

 <details><summary>Read More</summary>
 If you want to know more about libp2p stream multiplexing, you should read the following content: